A Whiff of Farewell in the Air

 His bleary eyes cast a plaintive glance at the rearview mirror.
 They stood out from the sea of blue folds belonging to the litham he wore around his head.
 For a second, it was as if nothing else mattered in the entire world but for what was going on inside those eyes, which reproduced the sky.
 We were both sitting close to the front in order to show the driver the appropriate turn for the road that led to the Hoggar Mountains.

 Time was already dragging, and our destination still lay a considerable distance ahead, at the end of the mostly unpaved track that twisted before us like a frazzled cord clumsily trying to encompass the landscape.
 Here in the boonies, there was sand as far as the eye could see.
 I zoomed in on the reflection of Azooz’s veiled face in the mirror in a botched attempt to explore the mystery that shrouded his mien.
-My attempt had been doomed to fail from the start, but I had to confirm my suspicions before I could lean back in my seat and let my eyes stray ...Read more
+My attempt had been doomed to fail from the start, but I had to confirm my suspicions before I could lean back in my seat and let my eyes ...Read more

 Thieves Rise at Nightfall, Isn’t That What They Say?